microsoft/minecraft-samples/culled_block_sample/README.md

   - minecraft
 ---

-# Minecraft TypeScript Starter Project
+# Minecraft Add-On Starter Project

 This sample demonstrates a simple build process and TypeScript compilation for Minecraft.
 This readme shows how you can use Betas APIs experiment to build out simple gameplay styles.
 You can use this project as a starter for your own scripting projects.